NicolasHug/nicolashug.github.io/_drafts/matrix_facto_1.md

 \end{matrix}
 $$

-Each row of the matrix correspond to a given user, and each column corresponds to a given item.
+Each row of the matrix corresponds to a given user, and each column corresponds to a given item.
 For instance here, Alice has rated the first item with a rating of $1$, and Charlie has rated the third item with a rating of $4$.
-The matrix $R£ is sparse (more than 99% of the entries are missing), and our goal is to predict the missing entries, i.e. predict the $\color{#e74c3c}{?}$.
+The matrix $R$ is sparse (more than 99% of the entries are missing), and **our goal is to predict the missing entries**, i.e. predict the $\color{#e74c3c}{?}$.

+To predict ratings, we will **factorize** the matrix $R$.
+This matrix factorization is fundamentally linked to **SVD**, which stands for Singular Value Decomposition.
 SVD is one of the highlights of linear algebra.
-It's beautiful.
-When people tell you that math sucks, show them SVD.
-Before SVD, we need PCA which is almost as awesome as SVD:
+It's a beautiful result.
+When people tell you that math sucks, show them what SVD can do.

+The aim of this article is to explain how SVD can be used for rating prediction purposes.
+But before we can dive into SVD in the second part TODO, we need to review what PCA is.
+PCA is only slightly less awesome than SVD, but it is still really cool.

 A little bit of PCA
 ===================

+Let's forget the recommendation problem for 2 minutes.
 We'll play around with the [Olivetti](http://scikit-learn.org/stable/datasets/olivetti_faces.html#olivetti-faces) dataset.
 It's a set of greyscale images of faces from 40 people, making up a total of 400 images.
 Here are the the first 10 people: